 The history of the NHL draft, or any draft, is filled with “coulda, shoulda, wouldas.”
 Player development and scouting is a guessing game that determines the strength of a team’s future.
 No team escapes the process without a couple of misses.

-2019 – Moritz Seider (D)
+2019 – Moritz Seider (D, Sixth Overall)

-Let’s get this out of the way: it is too early to properly judge whether or not this was the right pick.
+Let’s get this out of the way: it is still too early to properly judge whether or not this was the right pick.
 Most of the players picked in this draft have yet to debut at the pro-level.
-However, Seider is not one of them.
+However, Moritz Seider is not one of them.

-2018 – Joe Veleno (C)
+2018 – Joe Veleno (C, 30th Overall)

 In 2018, the Red Wings had two first round picks.
 With the Vegas Golden Knights’ pick, acquired in the Tomas Tatar trade, they selected a player who many thought would get selected in the 15-25 range.
 Instead, the Red Wings nabbed him at 30th overall.

-2018 – Filip Zadina (RW)
+2018 – Filip Zadina (RW, Sixth Overall)

-Although Zadina is creating a lot of buzz, there are still some who judge this pick by the player selected immediately after him: defenseman Quinn Hughes.
+Although Filip Zadina is creating a lot of buzz, there are still some who judge this pick by the player selected immediately after him: defenseman Quinn Hughes.
 Given the team’s need on the blue line, it’s not unfair.

 The Red Wings’ 2018 Draft can be summarized as the one when they picked up those who fell from their central scouting rankings.
 Many had Zadina pegged as the third-best prospect, yet Detroit snagged him at sixth overall.
 With Zadina, they added a potentially dynamic winger to a prospect pool without much “wow” factor.

-2017 – Michael Rasmussen (C)
+2017 – Michael Rasmussen (C, Ninth Overall)

-2016 – Dennis Cholowski (D)
+2016 – Dennis Cholowski (D, 20th Overall)

 Before properly diving into this one, it’s important to note that the Red Wings received more value from this selection than the handful of teams that picked ahead of them.
-The Vancouver Canucks would likely swap the fifth-overall selection of this draft – Olli Juolevi – for Cholowski in a heartbeat.
+The Vancouver Canucks would likely swap the fifth-overall selection of this draft – Olli Juolevi – for Dennis Cholowski in a heartbeat.
 However, there were better players to be had at 20th overall.

 Considering the Red Wings still got him at 53rd overall, there’s no point in pointing out that Filip Hronek was a better player to snag at 20th overall.
 If their draft positions were flipped, however, would the perception of each player change?
 Other players the Red Wings could have selected include Alex DeBrincat, Samuel Girard, Carter Hart and Jesper Bratt.

 DeBrincat is the clear star among that group and the type of player the Red Wings would love to get their hands on now.
 Adding Hart would have put a strong prospect in an area where the team is thin.
 Cholowski at 20th was a hit for a single, but they could have hit for a home run.
-Grade: B
+Grade: C

-2015 – Evgeny Svechnikov (LW)
+2015 – Evgeny Svechnikov (LW, 19th Overall)

 The list of players the Red Wings could have had at 19th overall is extensive: Travis Konecny, Brock Boeser, Anthony Beauvillier, Ilya Samsonov and Brandon Carlo are just a few.
 But the player the Red Wings really missed out on now plays with Svechnikov’s brother in Carolina: Sebastian Aho.